daisy-you-2020/TidyTuesday/README.md

 # TidyTuesday
-This is a weekly project that focusing on ggplot and tidyverse in R
+This is a weekly project focusing on ggplot and tidyverse in R